 My name is Toby Whitesman and I’d like to tell you a little about my son, Joshua, and his battle with leukaemia.

+When Joshua was 18 months old, and Amber only four, our world was turned upside down.
+Joshua was diagnosed with leukaemia.
 It wasn’t as sudden as that sounds – there had been signs that he was unwell.
 He had unexplained bruises, was listless and developed a rash.

+We visited a lot of health professionals but it was a trip to A & E that confirmed our suspicions that something was very wrong.
 It was surreal – I’d dropped Pippa with Joshua at the entrance to A & E whilst I went to find a parking space.
 I went to find them only to discover that Joshua had already been admitted.
 Just 40 minutes later we were told that Joshua had leukaemia.